anujramesh/github-repo-analytics/README.md

-# Real-Time Streaming Analytics of GitHub Repos with Apache Spark, Docker, and Flask
+# Real-Time Streaming Analytics of GitHub Repositories with Apache Spark, Docker, and Flask

 ## Introduction
 This project performs real-time streaming analytics for public repositories hosted on GitHub.
 The system runs a stream processing pipeline, where the live data stream to be analyzed is coming from GitHub API.
 An Apache Spark cluster processes the data stream.
 A web application receives the output from Spark and visualizes the analysis result.